Wondering what is next in life might lead you to decide that you need a five-year plan.

 If you have really done the deep work ahead of time, your vision and mission probably won’t move too much – they are your guide stars.

-Activities, objectives, and goals may shift over time – and that’s okay as long as the shifts are intentional and still keep the vision and mission in sight.
+Activities, objectives, and goals may shift.
+That’s okay as long as the shifts are intentional and still keep the vision and mission in sight.

 Does a new goal move you toward your mission?
 If yes, then add it to the plan or replace one that no longer does.